Counselling Centre & Student Services

 One of our primary roles is to develop relationships with mental health resources and providers that can offer wraparound services that intervene and prevent threats to mental well-being.
 At Boyd, we have been working hard over the past 5 years to build these connections and establish an openness and awareness of mental health.

-As seen below, the BC School System is a first responder and line of defense in working within a broad scope of mental health practices, and in having this role, we strive to build an increased capacity for understanding and appreciating mental health.
+As seen below, the BC School System is a first responder and line of defence in working within a broad scope of mental health practices, and in having this role, we strive to build an increased capacity for understanding and appreciating mental health.

 While we are certainly effective at providing therapies and motivational interventions, our ability to do so on a clinical basis is challenged by demand and obligations outside of ongoing personal therapy.
 Fortunately, which reflects our mandate to promote mental health, Richmond provides numerous youths, individual and family counselling options that work in collaboration with our department.
 To maximize efforts in supporting mental wellness, we believe that wrap-around service is best.
 We urge families to seek these options, in connection with us, to support our students.